Logiqx/gps-details/docs/devices/garmin/products/README.md

-## Garmin Product Codes
+## Garmin Product Numbers

-This is a complete list of Garmin product codes (watches and wearables) as of 5 April 2025.
+This is a complete list of Garmin product numbers (watches and wearables) as of 5 April 2025.

 The raw data was sourced from the Garmin Connect IQ SDK.